 - Priding ourselves on being a little different

 We embrace simple living, slowing down, taking time to enjoy our surroundings and making the most of the moment.
 We have adopted the philosophy of the Slow Movement.
 By slowing down we are able to observe, reflect and apply a considered approach to our work.
 We feel that we all need time to contemplate the world that surrounds us, have some ‘me’ time and yes, switch off technology for a few moments and take time for ourselves.
-Our underpinning philosophy is based on three characteristics.

 All of our products are original art.
 Individually designed, crafted and hand printed.
 No two pieces are the same and we use unconventional objects as our printing tools this brings a quirky and unique dimension to our work.